sembooooo/BaremetalPi_Learning/README.md

 for now: BaremetalPi_Learning/multi_pi/led_blink/    -----> Status gets compiled not sure whether it works or not.

 first of all my thanks to Deboer for his extensive support which he gave me.
-He guided me in every step like a kid and as a result i was able to write this git. i am still in a learning phase and i will keep on updating this git.
+He guided me in every step and as a result i was able to write this git. i am still in a learning phase and i will keep on updating this git.

 Every information is present in that folder readme and documentation of the code